-1. If Type(x) is not String, return x.

-- 2. Let prog be the ECMAScript code that is the result of parsing x for the goal symbol Program.
-If the parse fails, throw a SyntaxError exception (but see also clause 16). - 3.
+- 1. If Type(x) is not String, return x. - 2.
+Let prog be the ECMAScript code that is the result of parsing x, interpreted as UTF-16 encoded Unicode text as described in 8.4, for the goal symbol Program.
+If the parse fails or any early errors are detected, throw a SyntaxError exception (but see also clause 16). - 3.
 Let evalCtx be the result of establishing a new execution context (10.4.2) for the eval code prog. - 4.
 If there is no calling context or if the eval code is not being evaluated by a direct call (15.1.2.1.1) to the eval function then, - a.
 Initialise the execution context as if it was a global execution context using the eval code as C as described in 10.4.1.1. - 5.
 Else, - a.
 Set the ThisBinding to the same value as the ThisBinding of the calling execution context. - b.
 Set the LexicalEnvironment to the same value as the LexicalEnvironment of the calling execution context. - c.
 Set the VariableEnvironment to the same value as the VariableEnvironment of the calling execution context. - 6.
 If the eval code is strict code, then - a.
 Let strictVarEnv be the result of calling NewDeclarativeEnvironment passing the LexicalEnvironment as the argument. - b.
 Set the LexicalEnvironment to strictVarEnv. - c.
 Set the VariableEnvironment to strictVarEnv. - 7.
-Perform Declaration Binding Instantiation as described in 10.5 using the eval code. - 8.
-Let result be the result of evaluating the program prog. - 9.
+Perform Declaration Binding Instantiation as described in 10.5 using the eval code.

+- 8. Let result be the result of evaluating the program prog. - 9.
 Exit the running execution context evalCtx, restoring the previous execution context. - 10.
-If result type is normal and its completion value is a value V, then return the value V. - 11.
-If result type is normal and its completion value is empty, then return the value undefined. - 12.
+If result.type is normal and its completion value is a value V, then return the value V. - 11.
+If result.type is normal and its completion value is empty, then return the value undefined. - 12.
 Otherwise, result.type must be throw.
 Throw result.value as an exception.